Best AI Tools for HR and Recruiting Teams in 2026: Hiring Faster Without Losing the Human Touch

 Textio is the most established purpose-built tool for inclusive job description writing.
 It integrates directly into Workday, Greenhouse, and other ATS platforms, and provides real-time guidance on language choices that affect who applies.
 It is enterprise-priced, but teams with high hiring volume and a serious commitment to inclusive recruiting find it worthwhile.

-Best approach for most teams: Use Claude or ChatGPT for drafting, Adzuna's grader for a free quick-check, and consider Textio for enterprise-scale hiring with a dedicated inclusion mandate.
+Best approach for most teams: use Claude or ChatGPT for drafting, Adzuna's grader for a free quick-check, and consider Textio for enterprise-scale hiring with a dedicated inclusion mandate.

 Best AI Tools for Candidate Sourcing and Resume Screening